-You’ll still wrap the pillow’s stretchy knit material around your neck and anchor the support system to you — but now you can change the height of the pillow and you’ll also experience a more breathable material.
+Travelers will still wrap the pillow’s stretchy knit material around their necks and anchor the support system to them — but now they’ll able to change the height of the pillow and they’ll also experience a more breathable material.

-Is this the travel pillow (plus) for you?
+Is this the travel pillow (plus) the right match?
 Check out my full review below!